Temitope96/SQL-Scripts/README.md

 18. Which countries have never won gold medal but have won silver/bronze medals?
 19. In which Sport/event, India has won highest medals.
 20. Break down all olympic games where india won medal for Hockey and how many medals in each olympic games.
+21. Create a function that returns the Athlete(s) with the highest amount of medals.
+Make the Medal type (Gold, Silver or Bronze) be in the input as well as the positions required (1st, 2nd and/or 3rd)
+22. Create a similar function like the one above but for the Nations (NOC) with the highest amount of medals.
+While, putting the function to use, return with it the region and notes from the noc_regions table.

 </p>
 </details>